-Existing Condition: Idaho County has productive soils and lands highly suitable for growing commercial timber.
-Major species include Douglas-fir, ponderosa pine, western larch, grand fir, western red cedar, white pine, spruce, and lodge pole pine.
-Varying tree stands may have a different rotation age, stocking density, species diversity, access availability, or environmental and economic viability.
+Existing Condition: Idaho County possesses productive soils and lands highly suitable for growing commercial timber.
+Major species include Douglas-fir, ponderosa pine, western larch, grand fir, western red cedar, white pine, spruce, and lodgepole pine.
+Varying tree stands may have different rotation ages, stocking densities, species diversity, access availability, or environmental and economic viability.

-A report commissioned by the Clearwater Basin Collaborative (CBC) in 2014 examined the "Forest Composition and Structure Restoration needs within the Clearwater Basin, Idaho" (Haugo and Benton 2014).
-Most of Clearwater Basin is located in Idaho County and is representative of most of Idaho County.
-This report made several findings (Haugo and Benton 2014):
+A report commissioned by the Clearwater Basin Collaborative in 2014 examined "Forest Composition and Structure Restoration Needs within the Clearwater Basin, Idaho" (Haugo and Benton 2014).
+The majority of Clearwater Basin is located in Idaho County; it is representative of most of Idaho County.
+The report made several findings (Haugo and Benton 2014):

-- Approximately 61% of coniferous forests across the Clearwater Basin assessment area (4,204,000 acres) are moderately-to-severely departed from historic conditions - Historic mixed-severity fire regime forests are the most common and most consistently departed forest type - Of the 1,262,000 acres of low-severity forest across the assessment area, 55% are moderately-to-severely departed - Approximately 19% (1,322,000 acres) of coniferous forests across the Clearwater Basin assessment area are in need of active restoration - Across the assessment area, forests located on the Nez Perce-Clearwater National Forest had the highest proportion of forested lands in need of active restoration
+- Approximately 61% of coniferous forests across the Clearwater Basin assessment area (4,204,000 acres) are moderately to severely departed from historic conditions - Historic mixed-severity fire regime forests are the most common and most consistently departed forest type

+• Of the 1,262,000 acres of low-severity forest across the assessment area, 55% are moderately to severely departed

+- Approximately 19% (1,322,000 acres) of coniferous forests across the Clearwater Basin assessment area are in need of active restoration - Across the assessment area, forests located on the Nez Perce-Clearwater National Forest had the highest proportion of forested lands in need of active restoration

-A need exists for federal agencies to address forested lands that are departed from historic conditions.
+A need exists for federal agencies to address forested lands that have departed from historic conditions.

 Forested private lands are managed for a variety of uses, ranging from timber production for income to maintaining lands for visual and/or wildlife concerns.
-Federal lands are managed for a variety of uses while State lands are managed for an economic return to the State.
+Federal lands are managed for a variety of uses, while State lands are managed for an economic return to the State.

-Historically, the Forest Service has allocated lands for timber production; identified the desired conditions, goals, objectives, and standards resulting in output; but failed to implement the plan, resulting in a reduction in timber outputs.
+Historically, the Forest Service has allocated lands for timber production and identified the desired conditions, goals, objectives, and standards resulting in output; however, it has failed to implement the plan, resulting in a reduction in timber outputs.